Global solutions to the $n$-dimensional incompressible Oldroyd-B model without damping mechanism: 1. Introduction and the main result

 As $1+\sqrt{\frac{\xi^2-4}{\xi^2}}\sim 2$ and $1-\sqrt{\frac{\xi^2-4}{\xi^2}}\sim \frac{2}{\xi^2}$ for $\xi\to+\infty,$ we can deduce that $\lambda_+(\xi)\sim -\xi^2$ and $\lambda_-(\xi)\sim -1\cdotp$ In other words, a parabolic and a damped mode coexist. \end{itemize} Optimal a priori estimates may be easily derived by computing the explicit solution of \eqref{GQ11} explicitly in the Fourier space.

 In the second section, we shall collect some basic facts on Littlewood-Paley analysis and various product laws in Besov spaces.
-In Section 3, we will use three subsections to prove the main Theorem \ref{zhuyaodingli}, we apply the Littlewood-Paley theory to get the basic energy estimates for $(u,\tau)$, and then by introducing a new quantity, we get the low frequencies and high frequencies of the solutions of $(a, \p\div \tau)$ in the first subsection and the second subsection, respectively.
-Finally in the last subsection, we present the proof to the global wellposedness of Theorem \ref{zhuyaodingli} by standard continuous argument.
+In Section 3, we will use three subsections to prove the main Theorem \ref{zhuyaodingli}, we apply the Littlewood-Paley theory to get the basic energy estimates for $(u,\tau)$, and then by introducing a new quantity, we get the low frequency and high frequency of the solutions of $(a, \p\div \tau)$ in the first subsection and the second subsection, respectively.
+Finally in the last subsection, we present the proof to the global well-posedness of Theorem \ref{zhuyaodingli} by standard continuous argument.